pal1000/mesa-dist-win/buildscript/readme.md

 Extract in `.`.
 Be warned that the archive is double packed.
 Rename extracted folder to `mesa`.
 - [LLVM source code](http://llvm.org/);

 [LLVM 4.0 is not supported yet with Visual Studio build of Mesa](https://bugs.freedesktop.org/show_bug.cgi?id=100201).
 Extract in `.`.
 Rename extracted folder to `llvm`.
 If you use Visual Studio 2017 you have to patch LLVM 3.9.1 by replacing `_MSC_VER == 1900` with `_MSC_VER >= 1900 && _MSC_VER < 2000` in lib\DebugInfo\PDB\DIA\DIASession.cpp inside llvm source code or build LLVM with MSVC 2015 toolset aided by [Ninja build system](https://github.com/ninja-build/ninja/releases).
-If used extract Ninja in `.\ninja`.
+If used, extract Ninja in `.\ninja`.
 My script asks if you want to do this before starting LLVM build.
 You can use Ninja build system regardless of what toolset you use to build LLVM, if you desire so.
-LLVM must be built in install mode.
+LLVM must be built in release mode with install target.
 This build script does it automatically or you can look [here](https://wiki.qt.io/MesaLlvmpipe).
 - [Git for Windows 32 or 64-bit](https://git-scm.com/download/win);

 You can use the portable version if you don't want to bloat your system too much.